ethereum/ethereum-org-website/src/content/glossary/index.md

 ### bootnode {#bootnode}

 The nodes which can be used to initiate the discovery process when running a node.
-The endpoints of these nodes are recorded in the Ethereum source code.
+The endpoints for a set of default bootnodes are generally included in Ethereum client source code, but users can also specify alternative bootnodes when they start their nodes.

 ### bytecode {#bytecode}

-An abstract instruction set designed for efficient execution by a software interpreter or a virtual machine.
-Unlike human-readable source code, bytecode is expressed in numeric format.
+Source code compiled into a compact, numeric form that can be efficiently executed by the EVM.
+Unlike human-readable source code which is expressed in some programming language, bytecode is expressed as a collection of bytes.

 ### Byzantium fork {#byzantium-fork}